Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 - China-listed semis ADRs (SMIC, etc.) — SMIC's ADRs were withdrawn from OTCQX on January 31, 2026 following a November 2025 executive order.
 Listing risk is real.

-- Intel at 100×+ forward — the turnaround is fully priced.
+- Intel at a triple-digit forward multiple — turnaround fully priced.

 - Micron at peak-cycle 81% gross margin — memory cycles invert fast.

-- Anything trading on a momentum chart without earnings to back the move — the rally compressed lots of names.
-The ones without contracted backlogs will be the first to compress.
+- Anything trading on a momentum chart without earnings to back the move — the run-up heading into earnings compressed many names.
+Those without contracted backlogs will compress first on any sentiment turn.

 The risk scenarios you should price in

 Four scenarios that materially change the picture.
-Each one has different exposure consequences.
+Each has different exposure consequences.

 Taiwan crisis (semi-supply disruption).
 Highest tail risk in the stack.
-Direct semiconductor revenue concentrated at TSM (>70% global, >90% leading-edge).
-De-risking moves: under-weight TSM, over-weight ASML (sells to all foundries), over-weight equipment makers (post-event, capex will accelerate in non-Taiwan capacity).
+Direct revenue concentrated at TSM (above 70% global foundry, above 90% leading-edge).
+CSIS's wargames (2023 invasion study, 2025 "Lights Out" blockade study with 26 wargames — two of which spiraled to general war) frame the scenario but not the probability.
+Modal analyst probability of a major Taiwan event by 2030 is roughly 10–25%; dispersion is wide.
+De-risking: under-weight TSM, over-weight ASML (sells to all foundries), over-weight equipment makers (post-event, capex accelerates in non-Taiwan capacity).
 Add domestic-fab plays (GFS, INTC).
 Power and infrastructure layers largely unaffected by Taiwan supply (they are downstream demand stories).

 How an Indian-resident investor actually executes this